Photo: Piping Plover (USFWS)

 Classified as some of the largest living reptiles, sea turtles spend most of their lives in the water.
 While nesting, hatchlings provide an abundance of nutrients on the sandy beaches and ultimately deliver them to the ocean, ensuring that other marine life stays healthy and essential vegetation continues to grow.

 Unfortunately due to human activities and climate change affecting nesting site temperatures, nearly all six species of sea turtles found in the United States are now listed as threatened or endangered.
 In an effort to preserve their populations, SCA helps monitor and protect nesting sites at places like Padre Island National Seashore in Texas to increase the chance of hatchling survival.
-And earlier this month, SCA alumna Donna Shaver was nominated for a public service award related to her turtle rescue work.
+And recently, SCA alumna Donna Shaver was nominated for a public service award related to her turtle rescue work.

 2. California Condor